Zilda Arns

-Zilda Arns Neumann (August 25, 1934 – January 12, 2010) was a Brazilian pediatrician and aid worker.
+Zilda Arns Neumann (25 August 1934 – 12 January 2010) was a Brazilian pediatrician and aid worker.

 A sister of Cardinal Dom Paulo Evaristo Arns, the former Archbishop of São Paulo known for his efforts against the Brazilian military dictatorship, Zilda Arns became internationally known by founding a Catholic pastoral care for poor children.
 Her humanitarian work, which also included the poor and the elderly, spanned over three decades.

 Arns died on January 12, 2010, as a result of the 2010 Haiti earthquake.
-Five years after her death, the Archdiocese of São Paulo formally launched a diocesan investigation, opening the way to canonization and recognition of her status as a saint.
+In 2015, the Archdiocese of São Paulo intended to start a diocesan investigation in order to open a beatification process.

 Early life and education

 Born in the rural town of Forquilhinha, Arns was one of the 13 children of Gabriel Arns (1890–1965) and Helene Arns (née Steiner) (1894–1974).
 She was the aunt of Senator Flávio Arns.